RonMcProjects/podcast_rtrv/README.md

 The utility will fetch the XML file and use it to download all episodes listed therein.

 The utility will name the files according to the metadata's **title** and **pubDate**.
-It numbers them from the oldest to the newest.
+It defaults to numbering them from the oldest to the newest, with an option to exclude numbering altogether.

 This has been tested on Linux, Cygwin and MacOS.
 It requires *python3*, *touch*, and *wget*.